 Career Training in Advertising

 Landing an internship while working on your bachelor's degree can give you practical experience, and internships are becoming increasingly important in this competitive industry.
 Successful students who graduate with their bachelor's degrees in advertising usually begin their careers in entry-level positions in account management or media, and sometimes in market research or creative departments.
 Advancement in advertising depends on your achievements during the course of your career.

 Economic Outlook for Advertising

 Advertising jobs are expected to grow 14 percent within the next ten years.
 With client competition high, advertising positions are subject to layoffs, as accounts move from one firm or agency to another.
 Non-superivisory positions in advertising earned $724 a week, which is 22 percent higher than nonsupervisory workers in all other industries.
 According to the National Association of Colleges and Employers, advertising majors began their careers with an average salary of $33,831 in 2007.
 Although a competitive industry, the U.S. Department of Labor's Bureau of Labor Statistics (BLS), reports that 57,100 people were employed as advertising and promotions managers alone.
 Median annual incomes vary from $46,710 as a designer, to $78,250 for marketing management positions.
-If you are competitive, creative, and want to help businesses succeed by influencing consumer choices, an advertising degree may be for you.
+If you are competitive, creative, and want to help businesses succeed by influencing consumer choices, an advertising and commercial design degree may be for you.